Rationalism: Philosophical usage

-The intuition/deduction thesis
+Intuition/deduction thesis

 Generally speaking, intuition is a priori knowledge or experiential belief characterized by its immediacy; a form of rational insight.
 We simply "see" something in such a way as to give us a warranted belief.
 Beyond that, the nature of intuition is hotly debated.
 In the same way, generally speaking, deduction is the process of reasoning from one or more general premises to reach a logically certain conclusion.
 Using valid arguments, we can deduce from intuited premises.

 For example, when we combine both concepts, we can intuit that the number three is prime and that it is greater than two.
 We then deduce from this knowledge that there is a prime number greater than two.
 Thus, it can be said that intuition and deduction combined to provide us with a priori knowledge – we gained this knowledge independently of sense experience.